A function is bijective if and only if has an inverse

 Let

-1_A &: A \rightarrow A, \ f(a) = a\ \forall a \in A
+\begin{align} f &: A \rightarrow B \\ 1_A &: A \rightarrow A, \ f(a) = a\ \forall a \in A \end{align}

-We say that $f$ is
+We say that f is

-(1) well-defined if whenever $a_1 = a_2$ for some $a_1, a_2 \in A$, then $f(a_1) = f(a_2)$.
+(1) well-defined if whenever a_1 = a_2 for some a_1, a_2 \in A, then f(a_1) = f(a_2).

-(2) injective if whenever $f(a_1) = f(a_2)$ for some $a_1, a_2 \in A$, then $a_1 = a_2$.
+(2) injective if whenever f(a_1) = f(a_2) for some a_1, a_2 \in A, then a_1 = a_2.

-(3) surjective if $\forall b \in B \ \exists a \in A \ s.t. \ f(a)=b$.
+(3) surjective if \forall b \in B \ \exists a \in A \ s.t. \ f(a)=b.

 (4) bijective if it is both injective and surjective.

-Theorem 1 A function $g : B \rightarrow A$ is the inverse of $f$ if $f \circ g = 1_B$ and $g \circ f = 1_A$
+Theorem 1 A function g : B \rightarrow A is the inverse of f if f \circ g = 1_B and g \circ f = 1_A

 Proof